Dealing With Disappointment When Friends Let You Down

 Considering Your Friend's Perspective

 - Before you reach out, ask yourself if you are ready to see things from a different perspective?
-Ask your friend if something is going on with them that caused them to act so out of character.
+If so, ask your friend if something is going on with them that caused them to act so out of character.
 Be prepared to listen to their explanation.
 You may find that their intentions were not mean-spirited after all.

 Offering Grace When Friends Let You Down

-After allowing yourself some time to get over the initial disappointment of feeling let down, you will feel less like a victim when you make an attempt to offer grace.
-Refrain from retelling the story with other friends over and over again.
-Forgive your friend and move on.
+While this is difficult to do, sometimes, after an attempt to reconcile, you may need to decide to move on.
 If you can't forgive them, accept the situation for what it is, and offer them grace.
 Giving them some dignity in spite of the situation allows you the opportunity to get rid of your bitterness.
 More importantly, be cognizant that your response to the situation is a reflection of your character.
 Each opportunity is an opportunity for you to rise above the fray.